txstate-etc/oracle-async/README.md

   ORACLE_DATABASE (default 'default_database')
   ORACLE_USER (default 'sa')
   ORACLE_PASS

   UV_THREADPOOL_SIZE (default 4)
-  # this controls both the number of threads oracle client starts up with and max connections
+  # This controls both the number of threads oracle client starts up with and max connections
-  # in the pool, which should match unless you have mutliple pools
+  # in the pool, which should match unless you have multiple pools/database servers.
-  # in that case, you should set ORACLE_POOL_SIZE to something smaller, and then make sure your
+  # In that case, you should set ORACLE_POOL_SIZE to something smaller, and then make sure your
   # pools' max connections all add up to UV_THREADPOOL_SIZE or less

   ORACLE_LOWERCASE
-  # if this is truthy, row objects will have lowercase keys instead of uppercase, just a quality
+  # If this is truthy, row objects will have lowercase keys instead of uppercase, just a quality
-  # of life thing
+  # of life thing.
+You can also set this as a default at runtime with `db.setQueryOptions({ lowerCaseColumns: true })`
 ```
 This way, connecting is very simple, and you don't have to worry about creating a singleton pool for the
 rest of your codebase to import: